AdityaSrivastava8/SkillUp_Hackathon_2026/Screenshots_and_Explainations.md

 The Admin Portal is a secure, admin-only section protected by a PIN.
 It ensures that only authorized administrators can access and manage platform-level features.
 Once authenticated, the administrator can unlock the portal and manage outreach and deployment activities for offering the Detective Agentic AI to different detective agencies.
-After entering 3 digit pin.
-Admin can access this option.
+After entering 3 digit pin Admins can access this option.

 ### Future Prospects